 This article summarizes Basic Blender Operation.

-Even if you want to create something with Blender, you will not be able to create anything if you do not know the basic operations.
+Even if you want to create something with Blender, if you don't know the basic operations, you won't be able to create what you want.

 If you get the basic operations right the first time, the stress of operating Blender will decrease and you will be able to use it comfortably.

 First, you should be able to move the cube object that is displayed when you start Blender at will.